EdwardCodeTriber/employee-register-security-layer/employee-register/README.md

     #These can be edited on runtime, But if reseted it will start Over from Default

 ## Installation
-rounded-systems/employee-register
-- npm install @mui/material @emotion/react @emotion/styled @mui/icons-material react-router-dom axios
+- npm install @mui/material @emotion/react @emotion/styled @mui/icons-material react-router-dom
-rounded-systems/server
-- npm install express nodemon
-- npm install nodemon -D
 ## Run
 - npm run dev
 ## Requirements